 - Issues I have helped with in the past include: anxiety relationship issues, depression, generalised anxiety disorder, bipolar disorder/manic depression, family issues, affairs and betrayals, separation and divorce, emotional abuse, physical abuse, sexual abuse, gender, PTSD, trauma, anger, suicidal thoughts, self harm, recreational drug use, alcoholism, destructive coping strategies, personality disorders, low self-esteem, low self-confidence, abortion, adoption, miscarriage, child related issues, attachment disorder, stress, borderline personality disorder, Asperger’s, autism, learning disability, long term illness, HIV/AIDS, psychosis, schizophrenia, hearing voices.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Other areas of counselling I deal with

-Recreational drug use
+- Recreational drug use

-Concessions considered on request
+Concessions are available on request